timokau/dotfiles/README.md

 ### (neo)vim
 [neovim][2] is an "ambitious Vim-fork focused on extensibility and agility".
-The vim and neovim configurations are currently identical (hard linked).
+The vim and neovim configurations are currently symlinked.

 #### YouCompleteMe
 The YouCompleteMe plugin needs CMake to compile and vim with python2 support to execute.